 - Bay leaf

 - Curry powder

-- Paprika (smoked paprika is a trendy one)
+- Paprika (smoked paprika is an especially flavorful option)

 - Chili powder